 the South Korean public around a more aggressive policy toward the North.

-Lee took office in 2008 vowing to end the decade-long "sunshine policy" of his two predecessors, which increased political and economic ties with
+Lee took office in 2008 vowing to end the decade-long "sunshine policy" of his two predecessors, which increased political and economic

 But Lee found the Korean public deeply divided, with little appetite among many for a return to a more confrontational approach.